2007 NASCAR Nextel Cup Series: Lenox Industrial Tools 300

+Following the race, the cars of Kyle Busch and Johnny Sauter were found to also be too low in post-race inspection.
+NASCAR confiscated the cars and penalized both teams 25 driver & owner points, fined each crew chief US$25,000 and placed their respective crew chiefs on probation until Sep 19, after the next New Hampshire race.

 Pepsi 400

 The Pepsi 400, NASCAR's eighteenth Nextel Cup race of the season, was held at Daytona International Speedway on July 7.
 The race officially marked the halfway point of the season.
 Coverage on TNT featured limited interruptions in a "wide open" production.
 In addition, this race was the last time the race was called the Pepsi 400, ending a 21-year sponsorship.
 Coca-Cola will gradually take over pouring rights at all ISC-owned tracks starting with the Daytona Speedweeks events in February 2008, and as a result, the race will be renamed the Coke Zero 400.

 The biggest news to come out of this race was qualifying.
 Boris Said in the No. 60 Ford was the fastest, but a rainstorm stopped the process, and under NASCAR rules, all cars must make a qualifying attempt before it is made official.
 Six other cars not in the top 35 in owners' points were following Said, but Jeff Gordon would be on the pole as time trials were rained out, and the field was set by the NASCAR rulebook based on owner points.
 Said would end up not even making the race because of this.

 The race itself featured many twists and turns.
 Tony Stewart, Denny Hamlin, and Dale Earnhardt Jr., some of the race favorites, were taken out early in a wreck.
 Eventually, Jamie McMurray, suffering a 166 race winless slump (since October 2002 at Lowe's Motor Speedway), overcame a black flag penalty in the race and broke through to record his second career victory by only .005 seconds over Kyle Busch, becoming tied for the second-closest finish in NASCAR history, the closest coming in 2003 when Ricky Craven edged Kurt Busch at Darlington Raceway by .002 seconds.